 I. Be Specific About Your Project Needs

-Before scouring remote developer hiring platforms, it's vital that you first define why you need to hire a remote developer and what you want them to do for you or the company.
-Ask yourself: do I need a developer on an ongoing basis or do I just need them for certain projects?
-Am I looking for an iOS developer?
+Before scouring remote developer hiring platforms it’s vital that you first define why you need to hire a remote developer and what you want him to do for you or the company.
+Ask yourself: do I need a developer on an ongoing basis or do I just need him for certain projects?
+Am I looking for an IOs developer?
 An Android developer?
 A website developer?
 Or an app developer?

 Defining your project needs will help you determine what skill set to expect from a developer you’re looking to hire.
 Different development projects call for different tech stack expertise.
 By knowing what you want to get done, you’ll identify the right developer to do it for you.

 You also need to consider the scope of your project.
 Some projects only require one developer while others require several people in the software development team.
 You can consult your CTO, post questions on tech forums, or reach out to us at Aloa so we can guide you on what you specifically need from a developer and how many developers you need to get it done.